-In the TED Book Keystone XL: Down the Line, Washington Post reporter Steven Mufson and photographer Michael Williamson travel the entire length of the proposed project and reveal starting realities about its impact on everything from the environment to town economies to people’s lives, in the areas through which it passes.
+In the TED Book Keystone XL: Down the Line, Washington Post reporter Steven Mufson stays far away from the political fray.
+To get a better understanding of the pipeline, he traveled with photographer Michael Williamson down the entire length of the proposed project.
+As they traverse the areas which the pipeline would pass through, they share their insights and reveal starting realities about the impact the pipeline could have on everything from the environment to local economies to people’s lives.

 As debate over the Keystone XL boils over, it felt like the right time to ask Mufson a few questions.
 Below, his take on this highly controversial proposed project.